 Hi!

-I am a researcher at Inria (Rennes, France) in the PIRAT research team (ex-CIDRE).
+I am a research scientist at Inria (Rennes, France) in the PIRAT research team (ex-CIDRE) and a member of the LHS laboratory at Rennes.
 I work mostly on intrusion detection systems (IDS), and on how to make them more reliable, more usable, and more assessable:

 • by designing new XAI tools to explain behavioral, semi-supervised IDS